Junior High English in Fujieda

 Think of it this way: Juku prepares your child for half the English test.
 I prepare them for the whole test.
 This combination works well for families seeking both - Juku for other subjects, and Starfish English for the listening and speaking skills that Japanese-language instruction cannot develop.

-Both tracks are small groups (maximum 6 students), meeting once per week for 50 minutes.
+Small groups (maximum 6 students), meeting once per week for 50 minutes.

-• Textbook-Aligned: Lessons work with your school textbook (New Horizon, etc.), learning content slightly ahead of class.
+• Textbook-aligned support & test prep: Lessons work with your school textbook (New Horizon, etc.), often learning content slightly ahead of class.
+Before midterms and finals, lessons shift to intensive practice on your exact test scope.

 Grade-by-Grade Learning Focus (MEXT Standards-Aligned)